Stamps or coins?

-Do you have stamps or coins and need help with selling?
+Do you need help with selling?

 We would like to help you!
 Some collectors sell their collection at the end of an active collecting life.
 Others leave behind a collection.
 In that case you are probably looking for help in properly presenting a collector’s life’s work to the market.
 You can continue to collect until old age.
 Very often it concerns legacies that the auction house has to deal with.
 The first step is always an advice, any sale or auction will follow later.